amber-lang/amber-docs/docs/stdlib/doc/text.md

 pub fun split(text: Text, delimiter: Text): [Text]
 ```

-This function splits the input `text` into an array of substrings using the specified `delimiter`.
+Splits the input `text` into an array of substrings using the specified `delimiter`.

 ## `lines`